 Rensselaer's approach to the judicial process is one that is intended to be educational rather than punitive.
 The Rensselaer Handbook of Student Rights and Responsibilities sets forth the Student Bill of Rights along with the national, state and city laws and Rensselaer policies that guide Institute and judicial actions in support of Rensselaer student success.

 All Rensselaer students are expected to comply with the rules and regulations set forth in the Handbook, as well as with the requirements in other Institute policies and rules.
 Compliance with the requirements of this Handbook includes conditions of occupancy for all residents in campus housing and contractual terms in room and board contracts.
 It is each student’s responsibility to be familiar with the contents of this Handbook, and other policies of the Institute.
-Previous Handbooks, Rensselaer Handbook of Student Rights and Responsibilities: Rev. May 19, 2019; Rensselaer Handbook of Student Rights and Responsibilities: Rev. Nov 2017; Rensselaer Handbook of Student Rights and Responsibilities: 2014-2016.
+Previous Handbooks, Rensselaer Handbook of Student Rights and Responsibilities: Rev. Aug 14, 2019; Rensselaer Handbook of Student Rights and Responsibilities: Rev. May 19, 2019; Rensselaer Handbook of Student Rights and Responsibilities: Rev. May 19, 2019; Rensselaer Handbook of Student Rights and Responsibilities: Rev. Nov 2017; Rensselaer Handbook of Student Rights and Responsibilities: 2014-2016.

 The Student Judicial System is an unbiased process used to review and resolve reported student violations of the Grounds for Disciplinary Action (GDA) and/or other Institute policies and regulations.
 The judicial system provides opportunities for all involved parties to be heard and actively be involved in the resolution of the concern.
 More information about the Student Judicial System can be found in the “Components of the Judicial System” section of the Rensselaer Handbook of Student Rights and Responsibilities.
 Please note that the Student Judicial System does not review reported violations of the Institute’s Sexual Misconduct Policy.
 More information about Sexual Misconduct Policy complaint process can be found below.